-If your family is fond of pasta dishes and you often find yourself struggling with heavy pans, boiling water, and colanders, you need to read on.
+If your family is fond of pasta dishes and you often find yourself struggling with heavy pans, boiling water, and colanders, you are not alone!

-There are several pasta pots available that have strainers built-in or attached.
-They make the whole process of cooking linguine, spaghetti, or plain pasta shells easier and much safer.
+There are several pasta pots on the market with built-in strainers, and that makes the whole process of cooking linguine, spaghetti, or plain pasta shells easier and safer.

-Take a look through our reviews of the best pasta pots with strainers available at the moment to help you make the most informed buying decision.
+Check out our reviews of the top 10 best pasta pots with strainers so you can make an informed purchase.